xyuan/parthenon/docs/interface/Metadata.md

 These can be used in all the same contexts that the built-in metadata flags are used.
 Parthenon will not interpret them in any way - it's up to the application to interpret them.

+### Querying Metadata Flags

+The Metadata class provides several mechanisms to check whether its flags satisfy specified criteria.

+- `IsSet(MetadataFlag bit)` returns true the particular flag `bit` is set, and false otherwise.
+- `AnyFlagSet(std::vector<MetadataFlag> const &flags)` returns true if any of the flags in the vector argument are set, and false otherwise.
+- `AllFlagsSet(std::vector<MetadataFlag> const &flags)` returns true if all flags in the vector argument are set, and false otherwise.
+- `NoFlagsSet(std::vector<MetadataFlag> const &flags)` returns true if all flags in the vector argument are unset, and false otherwise.
+- Finally, `==` and `!=` are overloaded to allow equality checks between Metadata objects.